unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 Now let's jump to the Windows platform.

-* Open the `Package.appxmanifest` file and look for the `Application` tag
+* Open the [`Package.appxmanifest` file](https://github.com/unoplatform/uno.resizetizer/blob/main/samples/NewTemplate/Resizetizer.Extensions.Sample.Windows/Package.appxmanifest) and look for the `Application` tag
-* And remove everything that's related to the application icon.
+* And remove everything that's related to the application icon (BackgroundColor, Square and Wide property inside the `uap:DefaultTile` attribute).
 It should look like this:

 ```xml
 <Applications>